message/iata/KR.md

 - a Quarantine Exemption Certificate.
 8. Passengers must install the 'self-quarantine safety protection mobile app' found at <a href="https://tinyurl.com/m9fcz6dc">https://tinyurl.com/m9fcz6dc</a>
 9. Passengers must complete a "Health Declaration Form" and a "Travel Record Declaration" and present it upon arrival.
 The forms can be obtained upon arrival.
-10. All flights must arrive at Incheon International Airport (ICN) between 05:00 and 20:00.
-11. Passengers are not allowed to transit through Korea (Rep.) for more than 24 hours.
+10. Passengers are not allowed to transit through Korea (Rep.) for more than 24 hours.
-12. Nationals of Thailand are not allowed to transit if they are traveling onward to Thailand.
+11. Nationals of Thailand are not allowed to transit if they are traveling onward to Thailand.
 - This does not apply to nationals of Thailand with a Certificate of Entry issued by Royal Thai Embassy and a Fit to Fly health certificate in English issued at most 72 hours before departure.
 - This does not apply to airline crew.
-13. Nationals of Egypt, Sudan, Syria and Yemen are not allowed to transit through Korea (Rep.).
+12. Nationals of Egypt, Sudan, Syria and Yemen are not allowed to transit through Korea (Rep.).
 - This does not apply to nationals of Egypt with a diplomatic or service passport.
-14. Passengers traveling to China (People's Rep.) are not allowed to transit through Korea (Rep.).
+13. Passengers traveling to China (People's Rep.) are not allowed to transit through Korea (Rep.).
-15. Passengers with a visa on an expired passport must present a printed "Visa Grant Notice" and the expired passport to the immigration upon arrival.
+14. Passengers with a visa on an expired passport must present a printed "Visa Grant Notice" and the expired passport to the immigration upon arrival.
-16. Passengers with an E-9 visa issued by Korea (Rep.) must present a completed 'Confirmation of Self-quarantine' form upon arrival.
+15. Passengers with an E-9 visa issued by Korea (Rep.) must present a completed 'Confirmation of Self-quarantine' form upon arrival.
 The form can be obtained at the local EPS center.
-17. Passengers must have a printed negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
+16. Passengers must have a printed negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
 Tests accepted are: LAMP, NAAT, NEAR, PCR, SDA and TMA tests.
-The test result must be in English, Korean or accompanied by a certified English or Korean translation.
-The test result must have the name of the passenger which must match the name in the passport, the date of birth and the name of the issuing laboratory.
-Passengers arriving from Indonesia, Philippines or Uzbekistan must have a test result issued by an approved laboratory and details can be found at the Korean (Rep.) Embassy website in those countries.
+The test result must:
+- be in English, Korean or accompanied by a certified English or Korean translation; and
+- have the name of the passenger which must match the name in the passport, the date of birth and the name of the issuing laboratory; and
+- be issued by an approved laboratory if arriving from Indonesia, Philippines or Uzbekistan.
+Details can be found at the Korean (Rep.) Embassy website in those countries.
 - This does not apply to:
 - nationals of Korea (Rep.) travelling on official business with a Quarantine Exemption Certificate;
 - nationals of Korea (Rep.) arriving from Myanmar;